Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 - First overhead “over” and then between their legs “under.”

-- Continue passing “over,” and then “under” until the last child places the bean bag in the bucket.
+- Continue passing “over” and “under” until the last child places the bean bag in the bucket.

 - There are two options: either have the last child run to the front of the line and start it again, or everyone stays in place.